krisnova/twinx/README.md

 Use `twinx` to start a new stream on a Linux filesystem.
 This will register your `title` and `description` for your new stream, and start the background process.
+The title and description will be used as we work with various backends.

 ```bash
 $ # twinx stream start <title> <description>